y-lohse/inkjs/CONTRIBUTING.md

 porting a new version of the runtime.
 The fixtures should always be compiled with the latest version of inklecate.

+⚠️ Running `test:javascript` and its variants won't transpile the files, so be sure to run `build` first.

 #### Porting tests from the reference implementation

 _To be added._